 - Teriyaki sauce (vegan) via Tin and Thyme

 - Vegan omelette with cabbage via Tin and Thyme

 - Vegetable stir-fried soba noodles via Wallflower Kitchen

 Thanks for visiting Tin and Thyme.
-If you’re lucky enough to find samphire and make this soba noodle recipe, I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.
+If you make this super quick and easy samphire noodle dish, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Samphire Noodles – The Recipe